 For acute therapy to continue as a reimbursable service beyond the above listed therapy limits, duration of therapy, the pharmacy provider must supply the reason for service code, professional service code and result of service code.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting
+NOTE: The POS User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf

-An acceptable diagnosis code indicating the condition identified by the prescriber which warrants continuation of the acute dosage must be written on the prescription.
-The pharmacy provider must supply that information accurately as provided by the prescriber.
-Only claims with one of the diagnoses listed below will be reimbursable for an excessive duration of therapy H2 antagonists and sucralfate.

-Select diagnosis codes which may justify the long-term usage of H2 antagonists and sucralfate are listed below.
+Select diagnosis codes which may justify the long-term usage of sucralfate are listed below.